aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: Planning interface is accessible.
 - **Input/Condition**: Use the planning interface to organize and adjust creative writing steps.
 - **Output/Result**: Users can effectively organize and debug their writing using the interface.
 - **How test will be performed**: Provide users with a writing task that requires planning.
 Observe their navigation and utilization of features.
-Collect feedback on effectiveness and usability through surveys and interviews (Appendix A).
+Collect feedback on effectiveness and usability through surveys and interviews ([[VnVPlan/VnVPlan#Usability Survey Questions]]).

 #### 4.2.2.4 Verify Multilingual Support